bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 In some deployments, it may be necessary or valuable to authenticate that a ClientHello was issued with a particular Pseudorandom cTLS configuration.
 Merely deciphering the ClientHello, and observing that it parses correctly, does not conclusively prove that it was issued as expected.
 It is possible, though not likely, that a random byte sequence could be parsed as a valid cTLS ClientHello.

-To require proof that the sender was using a particular Pseudorandom cTLS template, the template MAY include the optional key "start-tag" whose value is an integer `T` in the range `1..32`.
+To require proof that the sender was using a particular Pseudorandom cTLS template, the template MAY include the optional key "start-tag" whose value is an integer `T` between 1 and 32 (inclusive).
 When this key is present, the client MUST prepend `T` zero bytes to the ClientHello before calling `TSPRP-Encipher()` on the ClientHello payload, and the server SHOULD verify that these bytes are zero after calling `TSPRP-Decipher()`.
 This arrangement authenticates the TSPRP {{?Encode-Then-Encipher=DOI.10.1007/3-540-44448-3_24}}.
 The indicated length in the `Handshake` header is not altered, so this does not reduce the maximum handshake message size.

 Start tags can be used to enable rotation of the Pseudorandom cTLS key.
 With a tag in place, servers can use trial decryption to identify which key (old or new) is in use for each new connection.
 To avoid false matches, values of `T` less than 8 are NOT RECOMMENDED.

-## Optional defense against protocol confusion {#confusion-defense}
+### "client-recipher" and "server-recipher" {#confusion-defense}

 The procedure described above is sufficient to render the bitstream pseudorandom to a third party when both peers are operating correctly.
 However, if a malicious client or server can coerce its peer into sending particular plaintext (as is common in web browsers), it can choose plaintext with knowledge of the encryption keys, in order to produce ciphertext that has visible structure to a third party.
 This technique can be used to mount protocol confusion attacks {{SLIPSTREAM}}.